patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 ### Write a conversion script

-Now, you should write a conversion script that let's you convert the checkpoint you used to debug [name of model] in the original repository to your just created 🤗Transformers implementation of [name of model].
+Now, you should write a conversion script that lets you convert the checkpoint you used to debug [name of model] in the original repository to your just created 🤗Transformers implementation of [name of model].
 Here you should not try to write the conversion script from scratch, but find similar models in 🤗Transformers that require similar conversion scripts, *i.e.* whose original repository was written with the same framework as [name of model].

 In the conversion script, you should make sure that you set the parameters correctly in `[camelcase name of model]Config()` to exactly match those that were used for the checkpoint you want to convert.
-Also it is very important that before you set the retrieved weights to the new weight, *e.g.* via
+Also, it is very important that before you set the retrieved weights to the new weight, *e.g.* via

 ```python
 layer.weight.data = array
 ```

-you make sure that both their **shape and name matches**.
-If either the shape or the name doesn't match, you probably assigned the wrong checkpoint weight to a randomely initialized layer of the 🤗Transformers implementation.
-Therefore, it is **absolutely necessary** to add assert statements for the shape and print out the names of the checkpoints weights.
+you make sure that both their **shape and name match**.
+If either the shape or the name doesn't match, you probably assigned the wrong checkpoint weight to a randomly initialized layer of the 🤗Transformers implementation.
+Therefore, it is ** necessary** to add assert statements for the shape and print out the names of the checkpoints weights.
 E.g. you should add statements like:

 ```python